maqboolkhan/kubernetes-fullstack-tutorial/README.md

   - port: 8000 # Service listens on port 8000
     targetPort: 8000 # Forwards traffic to container port 8000
   selector:
-    app: server-depl # Routes traffic to pods with label `app: server-depl` (see deployment in service.yaml) (If it wont match, it won't work)
+    app: server-depl # Routes traffic to pods with label `app: server-depl` (see deployment in service.yaml) (If it won't match, it won't work)
   type: ClusterIP # ClusterIP service implies that this service is only accessible within cluster
 ```